terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 ### **[1 PAL AI usage strategy (WIP)](/3c.bbb_pal_strategy_fde/)**

 **Real world apps change quickly**.
 This ZiptieAI site is constantly evolving.
-That's only possible thanks to the AI tools that make my job managing this site vastly easier.
+I can manage this task by myself thanks to the AI tools that vastly simplify website management.
 Its the same when creating apps with PAL tools. **[1 PAL AI usage strategy (WIP)](/3c.bbb_pal_strategy_fde/) shows how to maximize AI usage when using PAL (by using AIP/FDE)**.

 AI inside of PAL (and other apps) will vastly improve in the few years, and this will revolutionize end user programming (**PAL's built-in AI has made using PAL vastly easier already**, but there is still much room for improvement).
 This is just another example of how **AI is not a tech bubble (its only getting started)**.

+*No need for traditional docs (that you have to sift through to find what you need); PAL's built in AI answers your questions with details instructions* <br>
 <img src="/assets/pal_9_10.png" alt="drones" width="100%" style="border: 1px solid #999;">

 <br>